Get a property report and suburb profile for any property in Wollongong

 Wollongong property market performance

 Wollongong's property market has remained stable over the past 12 months, with no change in median house and unit values.
-The median house price is currently $1.1 million, while units are priced at $680,000.
-Sales activity has been robust, with 20 houses and 149 units sold over the last 12 months, indicating a strong demand for units.
+The median house price stands at approximately $1.1 million, while units are priced at around $665,000.
+This stability indicates a balanced demand for both property types in the area.

 Median price - houses$1.10MPast 3 months